-One of the first things I do, to keep costs down, is to shop in my pantry/fridge/freezers.
-While I was grading papers, Big Daddy did a sweep of all things I can use to help put together a meal.
+One of the first things I do to keep costs down is to shop in my pantry/fridge/freezers.
+While grading papers, Big Daddy did a sweep of everything I could use to help put together a meal.

-I must say, that we do buy a cow every year.
-Our time to get the meat is coming up and I am so thankful.
+I must say that we do buy a cow every year.
+Our time to get the meat is coming, and I am so thankful.
 We are running low, but still, we have a good enough supply to get us through at least 2 mths.

 I was pleasantly surprised to see the list that he had.
-As an added bonus, I had a freezer meal already cooked up and frozen!
-It is amazing how much food I buy because I don’t realize that I had it in the first place.
+As a bonus, I had a freezer meal already cooked up and frozen!
+It is incredible how much food I buy because I don’t realize that I had it in the first place.
 To me, that is not being a good steward of what my husband brings home.

 I See You

-I see these people who have the philosophy of if you need one can of food, buy 3.
-One to use and 2 for later use.
+I see these people who have the philosophy that if you need one can of food, buy 3.
+One can use now and the other 2 for later use.
 They stockpile groceries.
-That is a good idea…but…what if you don’t really have the money for that?
+That is a good idea, but what if you don’t have the money?
 In theory, I would love to do this.
 I probably could.
 Maybe, someday, I will have a plethora of canned veggies, frozen veggies, and such.
 For now, I do what I can when I can.

 My Great Find

-Upon looking at the list, I was able to come up with 14 meals!
+Upon looking at the list, I came up with 14 meals!
 That is shelf cooking!
 Wow.
-Now, I do have to get a few things at the grocery, but my list is very tiny.
+I do have to get a few things at the grocery, but my list is very tiny.
 I am stoked.
-When he inventoried the meat situation, we found that we have 7 roasts left.
-These need to be used up before our meat comes in later this month.
+When he inventoried the meat situation, we found that we had 7 roasts left.
+These must be used up before our meat comes in later this month.

 I have a Plan

-My plan is to put the roasts from the freezer to the outside fridge to thaw out.
-Once that is done, I’m going to cook up all the roasts.
-The day I do this, we will have roast/potatoes for supper.
-That way, I know that dinner will be done for that night.
-The rest, however, we will shred up and I will come up with about 14 more meals to freeze.
+I plan to put the roasts from the freezer in the outside fridge to thaw out.
+Once that is done, I will cook up all the roasts.
+We will have roast/potatoes for supper the day I do this.
+That way, I know that dinner will be made for that night.
+The rest, however, we will shred up, and I will come up with about 14 more meals to freeze.

-My goal is to cook up the 14 meals that I actually have on hand and freeze those.
+I aim to cook up the 14 meals I have on hand and freeze those.
 Then, I will do up 14 more meals from the roasts.
 Those will be frozen too.
-Since I have to buy very little, I am going to go one step further.
-I have room in my budget to chose some recipes that I will actually have to buy groceries for.
+Since I have to buy very little, I will go one step further.
+I have room in my budget to choose some recipes I will have to buy groceries to make.
 My goal is to double those recipes and freeze the rest.

 I will have 42 frozen meals.
-How freaking great is that?
-I believe I am going to make some fruit bread, pancakes, and omelet cups to freeze for the kids.
-If I were wild, I would make some yogurt, but I’m not that wild.
+How freaking fantastic is that?
+I believe I will make some fruit bread, pancakes, and omelet cups to freeze for the kids.
+I would make some yogurt if I were wild, but I’m not that wild.

 I challenge you to search through your pantry/fridge/freezer.
-Take a good inventory and then cook as much as you can within the parameters of what you have on hand.
-You will have to go to the grocery for somethings, but keep your menu doable and simple.
-Easily, that grocery bill can be cut in 1/2.
+Take a good inventory, and then cook as much as you can within the parameters of what you have on hand.
+You will have to go to the grocery for some things, but keep your menu doable and straightforward.
+Quickly, that grocery bill can be cut in 1/2.
 Last week, I spent $70 on groceries and $30 on misc things (nonfood things).
-My normal grocery budget is $500 per month.
+My regular grocery budget is $500 per month.
 I spent about $300 last month alone.
 This is a $200 savings that I can add towards the debt train.